gioblu/PJON/documentation/addressing.md

 ```cpp
 bus.debug = true;
 ```
 Slave presence check can be requested manually calling `check_slaves_presence`.
 This is a bandwidth consuming procedure because master contacts each known slave to determine if still online.
-If a slave is found unresponsive it is removed from the master list of known slaves.
+If a slave is found unresponsive it is removed from the list of known slaves.
 The more devices are connected the more bandwidth is consumed.
 Call this function seldom (every 5-10 seconds) to avoid bandwidth saturation.
 ```cpp
 // Check if registered slaves are still present on the bus
 bus.check_slaves_presence();